 Once you bend a few pieces, and get the feeling for it, you will be a pro.
 It’s just like any other operation in woodworking, and practice makes perfect.
 I’ll show you everything you need, and it will be a fun read.

-If you have any questions about preparing the sides, please leave a comment and I will be glad to answer them.
+If you have any questions about preparing the sides, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 Next Post: How to Make an Acoustic Guitar Part Nine